Cyber Insurance Broker for Liability And Data Protection in Hong Kong

 One of the most important benefits to cyber insurance is that it covers your responsibility to 3rd parties if their data is leaked on your watch.
 To understand what limit you require, you should review past court awards and damages paid by businesses of similar size and industry.
 Your insurance broker is also a great resource.
 We work on these types of policies all the time and we can guide you on what’s reasonable based on your business needs and budget.

-At Trusted Union, we work with over 40 multinational insurers to place all sorts of risks - including cyber insurance.
+At Trusted Union, as a cyber insurance broker in Hong Kong, we work with over 40 multinational insurers to place all sorts of risks - including cyber insurance.
 When you work with us, we’ll first go through a discovery process to help us understand your business.
 From there, the hard work begins.
 We reach out to our key relationships to see who has the appetite to underwrite your risk.
 We negotiate with as many insurers as we can to get you the quotes that best fit your business needs and budget.

 From there, we schedule another call to review these options and give you the advice you need to choose the best risk management solution for your business.